 Nearly 25 years ago, the Branch Davidians were thrust into the spotlight amid the now infamous Waco siege, a 51-day standoff with federal officials that left 76 dead.
-That ill-fated raid has since become synonymous with the religious sect, but how much else is known about them?
-What are the Branch Davidians?
-Their darkest chapter has been retread many a time both on and off-screen — including in ABC's new documentary, Truth & Lies: Waco, premiering Jan.
-4— but their history extends much deeper.
+That ill-fated raid has since become so synonymous with the religious sect that it's often eclipsed their initial beliefs.
+Many people know about the siege, but do they know what Branch Davidians actually are?

-According to the Christian Research Institute, their roots trace back to roughly 1935, when a man named Victor Houteff and his followers settled at Mount Carmel near Waco, Texas.
-Houteff, a self-proclaimed messenger of God, had been expelled from a Seventh-day Adventist church for holding "divergent" views.
+According to the Christian Research Institute, the Branch Davidians' roots trace back to roughly 1935, when a man named Victor Houteff and his followers settled at Mount Carmel near Waco, Texas.
+A self-proclaimed messenger of God, Houteff had been expelled from a Seventh-day Adventist church for holding "divergent" views.
 In response, he led 12 of his followers to Mount Carmel to prepare for what they believed was the imminent return of Jesus — a cause they felt their church had abandoned in favor of worldly pursuits.
 There, they started a new, self-sustaining religious community, eventually growing their reach to 10,000 members worldwide.